telegramdesktop/tdesktop/README.md

 This is the complete source code and the build instructions for the alpha version of the official desktop client for the [Telegram][telegram] messenger, based on the [Telegram API][telegram_api] and the [MTProto][telegram_proto] secure protocol.

-The source code is published under GPL v3, the license is available [here][license].
+The source code is published under GPLv3, the license is available [here][license].

 ## Supported systems